Qizur/E-commerceSimplify/README.md

 The only difference is the "iframe" instead of "button" in a modal (in html file).
 In the same way, follow the instructions below.

+### Instructions
 - Copy and paste the code snippet below directly into your web page, in the location where you want the button to display (in your html file).
-- Change the value of the **&#39;&#39;data-sc-key&#39;&#39;** attribute to your own hosted public key (live or sandbox).
-This public key exists on the platform Account Settings / API keys / [your hosted public key](https://ibanknbg.uat.simplify.com/commerce/docs/tools/hosted-payments#keys)(only for live mode). [(Test api keys)](https://nbgfilestorage.blob.core.windows.net/ecommerce/docs/i-Bank%20e-Simplify%20Sandbox%20Credentials.docx)
+- Change the value of the &#39;&#39;data-sc-key&#39;&#39; attribute to your own hosted public key (live or sandbox).
+This public key exists on the platform Account Settings / API keys / [your hosted public key](https://ibanknbg.simplify.com/commerce/docs/tools/hosted-payments#keys)(only for live mode).
-- Change the value of the **&quot;data-reference&quot;** attribute to your reference number for the payment.
+- Change the value of the &quot;data-reference&quot; attribute to your reference number for the payment.

-In **sandbox** enviroment you can put the sandbox hosted public key that was provided through the developers portal and use these [test Cards](https://ibanknbg.uat.simplify.com/commerce/docs/testing/test-card-numbers).
+In **sandbox** enviroment you can put the sandbox hosted public key that was provided through the developers portal and use these [test Cards](https://ibanknbg.simplify.com/commerce/docs/testing/test-card-numbers).

-### Card Tokenization via Hosted Checkout
+## Card Tokenization

 There are 2 types of operations permitted when configuring your hosted payments page: **create.token** and **create.payment**.
-The default operation when building your button or iframe without explicitly defining an operation type e.g **data-operation='create.payment'**.
-Furthermore, the configuration option e.g.**data-operation='create.token'** is used to tokenize the credit card details entered by a user on the hosted payment form.
+The default operation when building your button or iframe without explicitly defining an operation type e.g data-operation='create.payment'.
+Furthermore, the configuration option e.g.data-operation=*'create.token'* is used to tokenize the credit card details entered by a user on the hosted payment form.
 This operation provides you with greater control over the payment experience.
-However, you need to download one of i-bank my Store's [SDKs](https://ibanknbg.uat.simplify.com/commerce/docs/sdk/index) and complete the payment on the server.
+However, you need to download one of i-bank my Store's [SDKs](https://ibanknbg.simplify.com/commerce/docs/sdk/index) and complete the payment on the server.
 So, if you want to generate a card token, you can use the code below for **Live or Sandbox environment**.

-Simple example html file (modal)
+### Simple example html file (modal)

 ```
 <!DOCTYPE html>